check-spelling-sandbox/cilium/Documentation/network/external-workloads.rst

 *************************************************

-This is a step-by-step guide on how to add external workloads (such as VMs) in to your Kubernetes cluster and to enforce security policies to restrict access.
+This is a step-by-step guide on how to add external workloads (such as VMs) to your Kubernetes cluster and to enforce security policies to restrict access.

 .. include:: ../beta.rst